Chapter 2 : Strangers With Cigarettes

 “It’s a nasty habit, I admit.”

-She stared at him beside her.
+She turned her head and stared, this time getting a good look at him.
 “What are you doing up here anyway?”

 “I should ask you the same question.”

-“You probably were following me,” she sneered sarcastically, placing the cigarette against her lips.
+“You probably were following me,” she sneered, placing the cigarette between her lips.

 “You really are a Slytherin,” he sneered back.
-“You’re all known for being self-centered.”
+“All self-righteous and shit.”

-“I am not self-centered,” she said, facing him.
+“I am not self-righteous,” she answered heatedly, facing him.
 “You don’t know the first thing about me you M-”

 She stopped herself.
 She had almost said it.